MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives-and-resiliency-types.md

 -   **HDD** refers to rotational magnetic hard disk drives which connect via SATA or SAS and offer vast storage capacity.

 Besides the underlying storage devices, the performance and capacity of Storage Spaces Direct depends on how you configure the resiliency of your volumes.
-There are several *resiliency types with differing storage efficiency* you can choose from.
+There are several [resiliency types with differing storage efficiency](storage-spaces-fault-tolerance.md) you can choose from.

 ## Option 1 – Maximizing performance

-To achieve predictable and uniform sub-millisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we’ve done *over six million*!) or IO throughput (we’ve done *over 1 Tb/s*!), this is for you.
+To achieve predictable and uniform sub-millisecond latency across random reads and writes to any data, or to achieve extremely high IOPS (we've done [over six million](https://www.youtube.com/watch?v=0LviCzsudGY&t=28m)!) or IO throughput (we've done [over 1 Tb/s](https://www.youtube.com/watch?v=-LK2ViRGbWs&t=16m50s)!), this is for you.

 ### Choosing device types